sagold/json-schema-library/README.md

 ### validateAsync

-> this method is not yet exposed by a draft directly as the api of this is yet unsatisfactory.
-Nonetheless, this function is in production and can be used reliably
+> This method is not yet exposed by a draft directly as the API of this is yet unsatisfactory.
+Nonetheless, this function is in production and can be used reliably.

 Optional support for onError helper, which is invoked for each error (after being resolved)